 Maybe it’s a little hard to get excited about carrot soup, but you should!
 This recipe is crazy good, healthy, fast, and free of the top 9 allergens.
 I have fallen back in love with making carrot soup, thanks to my Instant Pot.

 A carrot soup puree definitely helps to break up the monotony of our usual line up of stir-fry or steamed veggies, raw cut veggies, or salad.
-This carrot soup recipe is a very kid friendly recipe and goes great with fresh bread, a sandwich, or as a starter.
-It tastes savory from the broth but light because of the natural sweetness from the carrots and a touch of freshness from the orange and lemon juices.
+This carrot soup recipe is a very kid friendly recipe and tastes great with fresh bread, a sandwich, or as a starter.
+It tastes savory from the broth but light because of the natural sweetness from the carrots, and has a touch of freshness from the orange and lemon juices.
 I also make this soup when my kids are sick and add extra thyme for its antibacterial and other health benefits.

 Stove Top vs. Instant Pot